 Generations of my forefathers lived in Rigahoy, I am the 10th off-spring.
-The forefathers say that our origin is Arabic.
-At the beginning of Islamization a religious leader, Ibn Abbas, came from Samarkand.
-He arrived to Derbent [Dagestan-E.S..] by the Caspian Sea.
-From there he went to the Dagestani village of Zhal and from there founded our village.
+Forefathers say that our origin is Arabic.
+In the beginning of Islamization a religious leader, Ibn Abbaz, came from Samarkand.
+He arrived to Derbent /Dagestan-E.S../ by the Kaspian Sea.
+From there he went to a Dagestani village of Zhal and from there founded our village.
 Ibn-Abbaz had twelve sons and he sent them all to spread the word of Islam.
-Adam, senior from the Rigkhoy teip, Resident of Goragorsk, Chechnya
+Adam, senior from Rigkhoy teip, Resident of Goragorsk, Chechnya

 Our first forefather's name was Beshto.
-He lived in Georgia with his sons- the older Zumso, the middle - Tumso and the younger - Chianti.
+He lived in Georgia with his sons- older son Zumso, middle son Tumso and younger son, Chianti.
 He left Georgia and settled in the mountains of